 UCLA Department of Film, Television, and Digital Media

 Los Angeles, CA 90095-1622

 Proof of Funding for Visa: U.S. immigration law requires that international applicants, if admitted, show documented evidence that sufficient funds to cover all tuition, fees, transportation, and living expenses are available for the first year of their studies at UCLA.
 This must be proven before a Certificate of Eligibility (I-20 or DS2019) for a visa can be issued.
-For more information about this requirement, visit http://www.grad.ucla.edu/gasaa/admissions/VISAPROC.HTM.
+For more information about this requirement, visit https://grad.ucla.edu/admissions/visa-procedures/.

-For U.S. Citizens and Permanent Residents interested in receiving financial aid in the 2014-2015 year, note that the Fellowship Application and Financial Aid Application (FAFSA) deadline for UCLA is March 2, 2014.
+For U.S. Citizens and Permanent Residents interested in receiving financial aid in the 2023-2024 year, note that the Free Application for Federal Student Aid (FAFSA) deadline for UCLA is March 2, 2023.
 Applicants must complete the FAFSA by this date if they want to be eligible for all awards, work-study, and scholarships that UCLA offers.
-If applying after March 2, please check with the Financial Aid Office for available funding opportunities. www.fao.ucla.edu
+If applying after March 2, please check with the Financial Aid Office for available funding opportunities. www.financialaid.ucla.edu

 ** Please do not contact the department to check on your application, as we cannot update you on your application status or materials.

 - E-mail: firstname.lastname@example.org